avaniskrishna/ESG-Data-Analysis/README.md

 - `ESG Performance Analysis.docx`: This Microsoft Word document presents the comprehensive report of the ESG analysis, including key findings, correlation analysis results, and strategic recommendations.
 It serves as the primary deliverable of the project.

 - `Visualisation Dashboard .pdf`: This PDF contains a tableau dashboard summarizing the ESG performance,  including charts and graphs that present overall ESG scores, environmental impact vs. ESG score, and company positioning based on environmental and social metrics.
+The public link of the tableu dashboard - https://public.tableau.com/views/ESGvisualisation/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ## Data Description